|2||Sirsa, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gurgaon air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Gurgaon is currently 15 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Gurgaon, also known as Gurugram, is a city found in the Indian state of Haryana, one of 28 different states across the country, and situated in the northern region of India.
 It finds itself extremely close to the national capital city of New Delhi, being only 30km away and thus considered one of its major satellite cities, meaning that it shares a large amount of commerce, trade and industry with the national capital.
 Gurgaon also has a population of 1.15 million people, an outdated figure that was taken in 2011 and thus will have grown exponentially since then.

 Besides having a huge population and a close proximity to New Delhi, Gurgaon also has a sizeable amount of its own economic power, being home to many multinational and local headquarters, as well as being India's 2nd largest provider in the IT industry, and 3rd largest in the financial sector.
 Whilst all of these factors help to massively improve the quality of life for citizens in Gurgaon, as well as assisting to propel India into the future as a world power, it also brings with it the unfortunate side effect of causing huge amounts of air pollution, with massive vehicular transits and large amounts of industrial and anthropogenic activity all causing huge spikes in pollution levels.